bigfix/developer.bigfix.com/site/reference/world.md

 # bes custom site : bes site

 Returns a list of all custom sites.
-Deprecated as of version 7.0; instead use &amp;quot;all bes sites whose (custom site flag of it)&amp;quot;.
+Deprecated as of version 7.0; instead use "all bes sites whose (custom site flag of it)".

 # bes deployment option : bes deployment option